airshanemode/airshanemode-org/posts/nypost-censorship.md

 ### 7:55pm EST

 [Jack Dorsey](https://twitter.com/jack), Twitter CEO, [tweets](https://twitter.com/jack/status/1316528193621327876) saying that the communication around the censorship was "not great".
-He makes no apology for the censorship itself, nor do he express any intent to reverse the action.
+He makes no apology for the censorship itself, nor does he express any intent to reverse the action.